Rule 18. Summons; service of process; notice.

 (c) Service by publication.
 Service by publication shall be authorized by the procedure and in the form provided by the Juvenile Court Act and Utah Rule of Civil Procedure 4 except that within the caption and the body of any published document, children shall be identified by their initials and respective birth dates, and not by their names.
 The parents, parent, or guardian of each child shall be identified as such using their full names within the caption of any published document.

 (1) Notice of the time, date and place of any further proceedings, after an initial appearance or service of summons, may be given in open court or by mail to any party.
-Notice shall be sufficient if the clerk deposits the notice in the United States mail, postage pre-paid, to the address provided by the party in court or the address at which the party was initially served.
+Notice shall be sufficient if the clerk deposits the notice in the United States mail, postage pre-paid, to the address provided by the party in court or the address at which the party was initially served, or, if the party has agreed to accept service by email, sends notice to the email address provided by the party.

-(2) Notice for any party represented by counsel shall be given to counsel for the party.
+(2) Notice for any party represented by counsel shall be given to counsel for the party through either mail, notice given in open court, or by email to the email address on file with the Utah State Bar.

 (e) Additional parties.
 Whenever it appears to the court that a person who is not the parent, guardian or custodian should be made subject to the jurisdiction and authority of the court in a minor's case, upon the motion of any party or the court's own motion, the court may issue a summons ordering such person to appear.
 Upon the appearance of such person, the court may enter an order making such person a party to the proceeding and may order such person to comply with reasonable conditions as a part of the disposition in the minor's case.
 Upon the request of such person, the court shall conduct a hearing upon the issue of whether such person should be made a party.